bank-vaults/bank-vaults.dev/content/headless/deploy-operator-local.md

         Alternatively, you can instruct the Vault client to skip verifying the certificate of Vault by running: `export VAULT_SKIP_VERIFY=true`

-    1. If you already have the [Vault CLI installed](https://developer.hashicorp.com/vault/downloads), you can check that you can access the vault:
+    1. If you already have the [Vault CLI installed](https://developer.hashicorp.com/vault/downloads), check that you can access the Vault:

         ```bash
         vault status